 Before starting use, it is necessary to pair the transmitter and the receiver.
 The way this is done will depend on the brand of the device you are using, but in general, an HDMI cable is connected to both the monitor and the receiver, whereas a power cable connected to a source is also connected so that the device remains switched on.

 There is no need to connect a source to the transmitter, so a USB cable with a P2 tip can be used to connect it to the laptop, as the UBS itself will power the product (the same can be done at the receiver).
 That done, using an HDMI cable, just connect one end of the cable to the laptop and the other to the transmitter, to the input called "HDMI In".
 As the installation of each device may vary according to its manufacturer, in case of doubts we suggest reading the instruction manual carefully.

 After this small installation, the transmitter connected to the laptop mirrors its screen to the monitor that is connected to the receiver.
 Because the receiver and transmitter can work together (even with meters between them), even though the monitor is on the wall and the laptop on the desk table, this will not interfere.

-Both the receiver and the transmitter are very small, so they can be supported anywhere, for example, a small shelf of a few centimeters, or even on the wall itself.
+Both the receiver and the transmitter are very small, so they can be supported anywhere, for example, on a small shelf of a few centimeters, or even on the wall itself.

 Wireless HDMI wireless devices can easily be found on trusted sites such as Mercado Livre, among others available on the web.
-Its cost can vary between R$ 699.00 to R$ 1,900.00 (in the Wireless model), however, the device is also available in the network cable version, having a lower cost.
+Its cost can vary from R$ 699.00 to R$ 1,900.00 (in the Wireless model), however, the device is also available in the network cable version, having a lower cost.